Building Safer Divers

 Te tini a Tangaroa The Bounty of the Ocean

-Waitā (Wai: Water, Tā: Salt) is the sixth star of the Matariki star cluster.
-It represents connection to the ocean and all its aspects — from the tides to the many types of food gathered from it.
-A bright Waitā signifies a bountiful year for food gathering.
+Waitā (Wai: Water, Tā: Salt) is the sixth star of the Matariki cluster, representing our connection to the moana in all its forms — from tides and currents to the life it sustains.
+A bright Waitā signals a season of abundance and wellbeing.

 Diving wānanga